 How Oliver Came to the Sanctuary

 Oliver was born as part of Carolina Tiger Rescue’s former breeding program.
-Carolina Tiger Rescue, formally Carnivore Preservation Trust, was originally founded to breed keystone species in hopes of one day releasing them into a safe environment but that day never came.
+Carolina Tiger Rescue, formerly Carnivore Preservation Trust, was originally founded to breed keystone species in hopes of one day releasing them into a safe environment but that day never came.
 The animals who were born here will remain here for life.

-Oliver enjoys living in a quiet part of the sanctuary, away from the tour path.
+Oliver enjoys living in a quiet part of the sanctuary away from the tour path.
 He loves to come out at night and stalk prey that wanders or slithers into his enclosure.
 Oliver, like all ocelots, is very quick and able to catch unsuspecting snakes.

-Oliver is primarily active only at night and sleeps about 90% of the day.
-He is by far our biggest ocelot and, though a little over weight, his size is mostly due to being very big boned.
+Oliver is primarily active at night and sleeps about 90% of the day.
+He is by far our biggest ocelot and, though a little overweight, his size is mostly due to being very big boned.
 Oliver loves fruit-scented water and enjoys exploring a high platform that was built for him by one of our summer interns.
 Oliver takes pain medication for arthritis because he is on the older side.